 Affiliate and Referral links are used below to promote products I love and recommend.
 I receive a commission on any purchases made through these links.
 Please see my disclosure policy for more details.
+As an Amazon Associate, I earn from qualifying purchases.

-Over the last few weeks I've been sharing some fine motor skill checklist ideas to help improve fine motor development.
+Over the last few weeks, I've been sharing some fine motor skill checklist ideas to help improve fine motor development.
 You've probably seen many news articles talking about how children are reaching Kindergarten with decreased fine motor skills.
 By providing these checklists, I am hoping to give you an idea of what your child should be doing from the time they are born, until early elementary age.
-Today's fine motor skills checklist is for early elementary (ages 6 and 6+).

-Fine Motor Skills for Early Elementary Age Children
+Fine Motor Skills for Early Elementary-Age Children

 This is the age that we typically think of Kindergarten and 1st grade.
-If you homeschool, your Kindergarten child may be 6, depending on when you decide to start and when your state's compulsory school age is.
+If you homeschool, your Kindergarten child maybe 6, depending on when you decide to start and when your state's compulsory school age is.

 Many of the skills are more academic in nature, but remember hands-on fine motor activities are still important at this age.